unisi-tech/unisi/README.md

 Table options multimode = True and value define relation type 1 -> 1 if equals None or 1 -> many if equals [].
 UNISI is compatible with any database that implements the Database and Dbtable methods.
 Internally UNISI operates using the Kuzu graph database.
 For using the functionality db_dir  in config.py has to be defined as a path to the database directory.

+### Voice interaction. ###
+This functionality allows users to interact with a user interface using voice commands instead of fingers or a mouse.
+It facilitates voice interaction with a graphical user interface composed of various Units.
+It recognizes spoken words, interprets them as commands or element selections, and performs corresponding actions.
+The system supports various modes of interaction, including text input, number input, element selection, screen navigation, and command execution.
+The user speaks commands or element names.
+The module recognizes words and updates the Mate block, which exposes the state of the module and what it expects to listen.

+#### Modes. ####
+Select Mode (Default): The user can select an interactive element or switch to another mode (e.g., "screen" to change a current screen).
+Text Mode: Activated when a text input element is selected.
+The user can dictate text, and use commands like "left," "right," "backspace," "delete," "space," "undo," and "clean."

+Number Mode: Activated when a number input element is selected.
+The user can dictate numbers or use number-related commands.

+Screen Mode: Allows the user to switch the current screen.

+Command Mode: Activated when a command element is selected (e.g., a button).
+The user can execute the command using words like "push," "execute," or "run."
+Synonyms like "ok" and "okay" are also recognized.

+Graph Mode: Supports graph element manipulation (nodes and edges).
+Currently documented but no specifics are provided on how to use it.

+Table Mode: Supports table navigation and editing with commands like "page", "row", "column", "left", "right", "up", "down", "backspace", and "delete."
+Currently documented but no specifics are provided on how to use it.

 Examples are in tests folder.